grapycalpis/iQ-Studio/tutorials/starting-guides/q911/README.md

 ### Interact with the System Using SSH over Ethernet

 If you are accessing the system using SSH to intract with system, please follow the steps below to set it up.
+If the Ubuntu does not have network connectivity, refer to the [Q911 Image Flashing Guide: Boot into the System](../flash-image/README.md#step-6-boot-into-the-system) on configuring the network.

 1. Please connect an Ethernet cable and ensure that the device is reachable over the network.
 Then, connect the power cable and press the power button to boot the system.